vineetk1/Build-a-Deep-Learning-machine/README.md

 ```
 sudo apt-get install openssh-client
 ```
 Use this <a href="https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-1804" target="_blank">tutorial</a> to (1) Generate a public/private rsa key pair, and (2) Install the client's public key at the Server.
-Briefly, the following three commands are used.
+Briefly, the following two commands are used.
-Generate public/private rsa key pair.
+1. Generate public/private rsa key pair.
 ```
 ssh-keygen
 ```
-Install the client's public key at the Server.
+1. Install the client's public key at the Server.
 The server's IP address can be used for remote_host.
 ```
 ssh-copy-id username@remote_host
 ```
-## &emsp; &emsp; Install Deep Learning software
+# Install Deep Learning software